isomerpages/moe-springdalepri/_about-us/Principal's Message.md

 purpose.
 We focus on building resilience and confidence, equipping our students with the tools they need to overcome challenges and excel in the face of adversity.</p>
-<p>The core values of our school—respect, responsibility, resilience, integrity,
+<p>The core values of our school - respect, responsibility, resilience, integrity,
-care, and harmony—are fundamental in shaping the life skills of our students.
+care, and harmony are fundamental in shaping the life skills of our students.
 These values guide the way our students relate to others, fostering a community of kindness, collaboration, and mutual respect.
 We believe in nurturing students who are not only academically successful but also kind, empathetic,